-3.2 Use case description for each use case
+3.2 Use Case Description (for each use case)

 Use Case Name: Complete registration

+Scenario: Complete a registrati Complete a registration.

+Triggering Event: Customer wants to lo Customer wants to login into the system

+Brief Description: A new customer need A new customer needs to first register into the system before performing any transaction.

+Actors: Customer

+Related Use Case: none

+Stakeholders:

+Use Case Name: Complete registration

 Scenario: Complete a registration.

 Triggering Event: Customer wants to login into the system

 Brief Description: A new customer needs to first register into the system before performing any transaction.

 Actors: Customer

-Related Use Case: None

-Stakeholders: System management
+System management

 Preconditions: An unregistered customer

 Post conditions: Registered customer

 The customer clicks the register button on the Home Page.
 The system displays the register page.
 The customer enters all of the required information.
 The customer clicks the send button.
-4.1The system checks that all of the required information were entered.
-If yes, the system updates the customer's record in the customer and account tables in the database.
-The customer clicks the send button.

-Exception Conditions: 1.if customer don't fill up any block of the form, then customer cannot complete registration
+4.1.
+The system checks that all of the required information were entered. a.
+If yes, the system update the customer's record in the customer and account tables in the database. b.
+System displays OK message.
+Exception Conditions: 1.if customer don't fill up any block of the form ,the n customer can not complete registration

-Use Case Name: User login
+Use Case Name: System login

 Scenario: Customer have to login to perform a transaction

 Triggering Event: When customer want to do a transaction

 Brief Description: A customer needs to log-in into the system before performing any transaction.

 Actors: Customer

 Related Use Case: none

 Stakeholders: System management

 Preconditions: A registered user

 Post conditions: Successful login

 Flow Of Events: Actor System

 The customer clicks the log-in button on the home page.
 The customer enters his/her user ID and password.
 The customer clicks the OK button. customer is an authorized user; the system displays the Personal Home Page to the customer 1.1.
 The system displays the Log-in Page 3.1.
 The system validates the log-in information against the account table in the database.
 4.1 The system displays the personal home page to the customer.

-Exception Conditions: 1.if customer cannot login, then the custo mer cannot perform any transaction
+Exception Conditions: 1.if customer cannot login , then the custo omer cannot perform any transaction